magento/magento2-functional-testing-framework/docs/metadata.md

 The MFTF allows you to handle basic CRUD operations with an object using [Magento REST API][api reference] requests.
 To convert a request to the MFTF format, wrap the corresponding REST API request into XML tags according to the [Reference documentation][reference].

-{% include note.html
-type="info"
-content="GET is used for retrieving data from objects.
+- GET is used for retrieving data from objects.

- POST is used for creating new objects.
+- POST is used for creating new objects.

- PUT is used for updating objects.
+- PUT is used for updating objects.

- DELETE is used for deleting objects." %}
+- DELETE is used for deleting objects.

 This is an example of how to handle a category using REST API operations provided by the `catalogCategoryRepositoryV1` service.